SVG-Edit/svgedit/README.md

 ## Contributions

 SVGEdit is the most popular open source SVG editor.
 It was started more than 13 years ago by a fantastic team of developers.
-Unfortunately, the product was not maintained for a quite long period.
+Unfortunately, the product was not maintained for quite a long time.
 We decided to give this tool a new life by refreshing many aspects.

-Please let us know with an issue or a discussions if you wish to contribute.
+Please let us know by creating an issue or a discussion if you wish to contribute.

 ## I want to use SVGEdit